LW83/Project-5-EverWear/README.md

 ### Site Footer

 - The footer of the site is styled to maintain consistency with the rest of the site.
-The text-muted style has been used as whilst this is less readable it improved the look of the site and was considered to be acceptable for the footer alone as a items were either duplication links or links less frequently accessed by users.
+The text-muted style has been used as whilst this is less readable it improved the look of the site and was considered to be acceptable for the footer alone as items were either duplication links or links less frequently accessed by users.

 ![Footer](./media/readme/functionalilty/footer.png)